top of page

 Many places in Key West are marketed "adults only", or even more specific as to who they recommend stay (we came across a few "gay male only" specifics).

-Also, giving your children the plan ahead of time helps them to be prepared.
+Planning with the kids - Giving your children a plan ahead of time helps them to be prepared.
 I never want winey kids who want want want everything they see see see.
-Teach them early to appreciate the time and space they are in and not need to buy everything they want.
-I tell my kids I will make sure they have 3 solid meals and a roof over their heads, but they are responsible for paying for their own extras.
-I will cover the costs of excursions I plan, however if they want to buy something I didn't plan for they know not to even ask.
+Teach them early to appreciate the time and space they are in, and not need to buy everything all the time.
+I tell my older kids I will make sure they have 3 solid meals and a roof over their heads, but they are responsible for paying for their own extras.
+I cover the costs of excursions I plan, however if they want to buy something I didn't plan for they know not to even ask.
 This has made traveling with a big family on a budget easier and enjoyable.
 Good Boundaries and consistency with that plan.
+When they were younger a lot of planning and packing went into every adventure.
+I always had a snack bag and gadget bag to keep kids happy along the way.

 Child in the Keys relaxing